- Where can I purchase a copy of Bricolage?

 - I have more questions.
 How can I get them answered?

-We sell our current issues in the English advising office on campus (Padelford A-2-B), at Bulldog News on the Ave, and at the University Bookstore, both on the Ave and in the HUB .
+We sell our current issues at all events we hold throughout the year, as well as in the English advising office on campus (Padelford A-2-B).
 Our back issues are also available for sale; if you would like to purchase back issues, please talk to the English advising staff or contact us at email@example.com.

 Great question!
 We are always looking for people to help us with a number of different tasks and responsibilities.
 Here is a list of the ways you can get involved: